Study › Undergraduate courses

 Credits: 15 / Semester: whole session

 This module introduces students to the key skills necessary to succeed on a University Earth Science course.
-It does this via a series of lectures, workshops, and tutorials, together with a geology fieldwork day and attendance at departmental seminars and talks.
-The lectures, towards the start of the firt semester, cover academic integrity, exam skills, employability and 2D/3D visualisation.
+It does this via a series of lectures, workshops and tutorials, together with a geology fieldwork day and attendance at departmental seminars and talks.
+The lectures, towards the start of the first semester, cover academic integrity, exam skills, employability and 2D/3D visualisation.
 Tailored workshops cover Geographical Information Systems (GIS), Word, Excel and programming skills.
-Small-group (typically 4 to 8 students) tutorials are run by academic staff and cover essay writing, careers and employability.
-Students receive formative feedback on a practice essay in the first semester before completing one that is summatively assessed, set in the second semester.
-Academic tutors undertake personal development planning (PDP, i.e. careers and module selection advice) with each tutee.
-It is recomended that all students attend departmental seminars and the annual Herdman (student-led) conference as these help students integrate into the department and understand the sorts of research and applied activity that takes place.
+Small-group (typically 4 to 8 students) tutorials are run by academic staff and cover essay writing (including assessment), careers and employability.
+Academic tutors undertake personal development planning (careers and module selection advice) with each tutee.

 Sedimentary Rocks and Fossils (ENVS118)